xieweiAlex/English_Learning/words-review.md

 If China’s growth is so strong, why is inflation so weak?
 A paradox that has analysts **snickering**. -
 Hers was a minor part, but she played it with **gusto**. -
 Praise and **exalt** her many good points. -
-This is **affectation**. -
-The NFTs — featuring the former president photoshopped into various costumes — saw a 462% spike in sales in the hours after his **arraignment** earlier this month. -
 They lived in a **squalid** **hovel** for the next five years. -
 The **mendacious** beggar told a different **tale of woe** at every house.  -
 Her hatred of authority led to her **expulsion** from high school. -